 What are mobility hubs?

-The hubs integrate a variety of active, shared and low-carbon transport modes together in a convenient place whilst providing connectivity to public transport networks.
+The hubs integrate a variety of active, shared and low-carbon transport modes together in a convenient place while providing connectivity to public transport networks.
 They will include shared e-bikes and e-scooters hire, electric vehicle charge points, car club rental, and real-time public transport information.

 Some of the hubs will also provide bike maintenance stations and public realm improvements including additional planting and seating to be used by the community.